-- 3. Insert the micro connector end of the cable into the Ocean SR spectrometer and the larger end of the cable into the USB port of the computer. - Connect any spectroscopy accessories.
-To find operating instructions for Ocean SR-compatible products (such as light sources, sampling chambers, and probes), consult the Ocean Optics website at OceanOptics.com. - 5.
-Attach the fiber to the fiber optic connector on the spectrometer.
+- 3. Install the optional ISDF-to-Serial interface cable between the 16-bit I/O Connector and the Host computer. - 4.
+Connect any spectroscopy accessories.
+To find operating instructions for Ocean NR-compatible products (such as light sources, sampling chambers, and probes), consult the Ocean Optics website at Oceanoptics.com. - 5.
+Attach the light source fiber to the fiber optic connector on the spectrometer.